Tools for Data Destruction

-As we think about the lifecycle of all our systems and data, at some point there will be a need to dispose of our systems and the storage devices that hold our data.
-Methods of data destruction will be sought after.
+As we think about the lifecycle of all our systems and data, at some point there will be a need to dispose of our systems and the storage devices that hold our data to ensure data destruction.

 Many environments have restrictions on exactly what type of data you’re able to destroy.
 In those cases, you may need to store the data off-site instead of destroying it.

 If you are planning to dispose of storage devices, you certainly don’t want to put them out with the normal trash.
 People do manage to find these devices by rummaging around in your dumpsters.
 You certainly don’t want any of your data to be in the hands of a third party.